 If you have additional requirements, please consider providing those to the Secretariat.

-ow is a mutual legal assistance request executed in your country when acting as the requested State (art.
+How is a mutual legal assistance request executed in your country when acting as the requested State (art.
 18, para.
 17)?
+[China, Tanzania, Sudan, Japan, Singapore: very broad – consider revising] [Sudan: Does the domestic law of the State Party provide for specific conditions concerning the execution of the request or not?
+Yes – No.] [Japan, Brazil: delete question] [Switzerland, Jamaica, Russian Fed., Nigeria, Germany: rephrase question]

--
+Suggestions: Is your state able to execute an MLA request in accordance with the procedures specified in the request?
+(Secretariat) – Have you been unable to execute an MLA request in accordance with the procedures specified in the request?
+If so, please explain (Switzerland, USA, Germany, Kenya, Turkey) [Russian Fed., Singapore: cannot support suggestions – open issue for further consideration] - Does your national legal framework execute an MLA request in accordance with the procedures specified in the request?
+If so, please explain.
+(Russian Fed.)

-lease provide a list of bilateral and/or multilateral agreements or arrangements that would serve the purposes of, give practical effect to or enhance the provisions of article 18 of the Convention (art.
+Please provide a list of some (Morocco) bilateral and/or multilateral agreements or arrangements that would serve the purposes of, give practical effect to or enhance the provisions of article 18 of the Convention (art.
 18, para.
 30).
+[Russian Fed., Brazil, Morocco: keep it optional] [Brazil: only provide the number of agreements]

 C. Transfer of criminal proceedings (article 21)

-as your country implemented measures to enable the transfer of criminal proceedings for the prosecution of offences covered by the Convention (art.
+Has your country implemented measures to enable the transfer of criminal proceedings for the prosecution of offences covered by the Convention (art.
 21)?
 If so, please specify what those measures are.
+[Iran: Has your country concluded agreement to enable the transfer of criminal proceedings for the prosecution of offences covered by the Convention (art.
+21)?
+If so, please specify what those measures are] [Brazil, Argentina: Is your country able to receive or transfer the transfer of criminal proceedings?
+Yes - No] [Sudan: Has the legal system of your country allowed for the transfer of criminal proceedings for the prosecution of offences?]
+[USA: delete] [Jamaica: retain Brazil’s suggestion adding: What mechanisms or measures have your country implemented to allow for this?]

 D. Transfer of sentenced persons (article 17)